 A 6 Km Petroglyph Walk amongst Farmer’s Fields.

 Most of the petroglyphs on this walk weren’t painted red.
-The ‘net’ is considered a significant petroglyph.According to the archeologists this is not likely to be two boats dragging a huge fishing net between them (trawling), but rather a symbolic image of the world as these Bronze Age people pictured it, connecting all the peoples together.
+The ‘net’ is considered a significant petroglyph.According to the archeologists this is not likely to be two boats dragging a huge net between them and trawling for fish, but rather a symbolic image of the world as these Bronze Age people pictured it, connecting all the peoples together.